MicrosoftDocs/security/operations/setup-xdr-tools.md

 ## Microsoft 365 Defender portal

 The [Microsoft 365 Defender portal](https://sip.security.microsoft.com/homepage) combines protection, detection, investigation, and response to email, collaboration, identity, device, and cloud app threats, in a central place.
-The Microsoft 365 Defender portal emphasizes quick access to information, simpler layouts, and bringing related information together for easier use.
-It includes:
+The Microsoft 365 Defender unified portal emphasizes quick access to information, simpler layouts, and bringing related information together for easier use.

+The unified portal includes:

 - **[Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/defender-for-office-365)** Microsoft Defender for Office 365 helps organizations secure their enterprise with a set of prevention, detection, investigation and hunting features to protect email, and Office 365 resources.
 - **[Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-advanced-threat-protection)** delivers preventative protection, post-breach detection, automated investigation, and response for devices in your organization.